About the Commonwealth Parliamentary Association

 Senator Lines is the first female Labor President of the Senate and becomes the second only female President following the election of Liberal Senator Margaret Reid in 1996.

-In her time in the Senate, Sue has represented Australia at the United Nations Women’s Forum in New York City, delivered statements as national delegation leader at the Women Political Leaders Reykjavik Global Forum, produced reports calling for gender equality at the Inter Parliamentary Union and, Commonwealth Parliamentary Association.
+In her time in the Senate, President Lines has represented Australia at the United Nations Women’s Forum in New York City, delivered statements as national delegation leader at the Women Political Leaders Reykjavik Global Forum, produced reports calling for gender equality at the Inter Parliamentary Union and, Commonwealth Parliamentary Association.

-Since his election to the House of Assembly in 2010, Mark has held a number of positions in the Liberal Government including:
+Since his election to the House of Assembly in 2010, Mr Shelton has held a number of positions in the Liberal Government including:

 He also held the shadow portfolios of Police and Emergency Services, Sport & Recreation, Racing, Consumer Affairs, Forestry and Regional Development in Opposition.

-From 2003 to 2010 Mark was the Mayor of the Meander Valley Council, and as a former TAFE and Adult Education teacher in automotive studies, he is passionate about developing the skills through education that the next generation will need.
-He has also extensive experience in managing small businesses.
+From 2003 to 2010 Mr Shelton was the Mayor of the Meander Valley Council.
+He is also a former TAFE and Adult Education teacher in automotive studies.

 Kate Doust was first elected to the Legislative Council of Western Australia in 2001 .
 Ms Doust was elected President of the Legislative Council in May 2017, the first woman to be elected as President of the Legislative Council in Western Australia.
 As the first woman Presiding Officer of the Parliament, she introduced International Women’s Day Celebrations to the Parliament and the establishment of a family room for members and staff of the Parliament of Western Australia.